 "I made my final decision just a couple of days ago," Lucci told the Associate Press.

 There are some notable names absent from the move list.

 Original All My Children cast member, Ray MacDonnell (Joe Martin) has announced that he will retire from full-time acting.
 MacDonnell, who, with Susan Lucci, is the only original cast member still on AMC, may continue to make special appearances in the future.

 "We wish him well and our heartfelt congratulations," an AMC spokesperson said of MacDonnell's decision to retire.

 Also not making the move is Emmy-nominated Thorsten Kaye (Zach Slater).
 Kaye has informed network executives that he will not be relocating to California.
 The actor, who with his long-time partner, Susan Haskell (Marty Saybrooke, One Life to Live), has two children, has previously expressed his unwillingness to be apart from his family.
-"I am not the kind of dad who wants to be 3,000 miles away from my kids," Kaye told the New York Daily News
+"I am not the kind of dad who wants to be 3,000 miles away from my kids," Kaye told the New York Daily News in August.